samhains/samhains.github.io/blog/_posts/studio/2018-05-01-project-development-studio-final.md

 # 247 News
 A generate news station which takes text as its input, real-time scrapes the internet for content and repurposes it as 'news'.

+{% include vimeo-player.html id=261682224 %}

 # Face Swapping Extension
 As an attempt to involve the user inside the spectacle, I began work on a 'face swapping' extension that could take the face of a user and swap it will all of the faces with any given video content, in real-time.
+This consumed the second half of my semester.

 ![](/blog/assets/final_studio/2.png)
 # Concept